SusanaAlvarezZuluaga/game-app/README.md

 1. Clone the master branch of this repository.
 2. Run the command `npm install` in your terminal.
 This will install in your project folder all the packages used in this project.
 3. Run the command `npm start` to see the app running

+## Important note for safari users

+Try not to use safari, to visualize the app because some video features will not work properly.
+However, if you definitely want to use safari, follow the instructions provided in this [link](https://testgenius.com/help/safari-enable-auto-play-settings.pdf) to make the videos work